-I adore the great outdoors.
+I adore the great outdoors in my Scamp small towable rv.
 However, the allure of sleeping under the stars lost its luster after I found one too many creepy crawlies in my bedroll.

 When I scored a sweet deal on an RV, I couldn’t wait to hit the dusty trail and unplug for a few days!

 RELATED: 10 Things To Do Immediately After Buying A Used RV